dqian96/connect/README.md

 Frames where no sign was detected were labelled as "empty frames" and were pruned.

 * Sign-to-word Prediction (interpreting data):
-After delimiting one sign from another and pruning "empty" frames, we had sets of frames that each represents a word.
-We trained a multi-layer neural network using sets of 3D points countouring the hand over ~20 frames spread over the entire duration of the sign.
-This was done on Azure ML.
-The actual training data consisted of 60 video clips for each sign; 20 of which were used for cross-validation.
+By delimiting one sign from another and pruning "empty" frames in between each sign, we were able to create several ordered sets.
+Each set contained 3D contour points, ordered based on the timestamp of the frame that the contour originated from.
+These 3D contour points were the features that we used for our machine learning.
+However, the number of elements were inconsistent across the sets.
+Therefore, for each frame, we only included a tenth of the contour points (about a third of the total points).
+In addition, we only used 20 frames from the entire duration of the sign.
+These frames were chosen such that the sign was broken up into equal intervals.
+With the above modifications, each and every sign now had a consistent number of 3D points/features.
+Using Azure ML, we trained a multi-layer neural network using 60 video clips for each sign; 20 of which were used for cross-validation.
 On average, the cross-validation data scored 98% on accuracy.

-* Performance Considerations (pruning unecessary data): Recording and analyzing 3D video data was extremely taxing on our machine.
-Therefore, we had to analyze only 20 frames of data per sign and send only a 3rd of the contour points for both training and testing to Azure ML.
+* Performance Considerations (pruning unnecessary data):
+Recording and analyzing 3D video data was extremely taxing on our workstation.
+Even with using only 20 frames and a tenth of the contour points for each sign, the performance of our application was laggy.
+Performance improvements are likely with a better computer.

-* Platform: Data was inputted and outputted on a Windows app.
+1.

-1. Code used for the 3rd party hand/finger tracking software: https://github.com/LightBuzz/Kinect-Finger-Tracking
+Code used for the 3rd party hand/finger tracking software: https://github.com/LightBuzz/Kinect-Finger-Tracking

+2.
-2. The algorithm we came up with...
+The algorithm we came up with...
 *

-WIP